fran-man/fran-man.github.io/_posts/2021-01-19-entropy-and-complexity.markdown

 However to me, it remains a useful analogy for explain the basic idea.

 #### Entropy Is Non-decreasing
-The main point here is that in a closed system, entropy must always stay the same or increase.
+The important point that I want to make, is that in a closed system, entropy must always stay the same or increase.
 The immediate retort to this, using the pack of cards analogy, might be *"But I can put the cards back in order again, decreasing the entropy"*.
 And this would be correct.
 But, the deck of cards is not a closed system; the decrease in entropy **must** be offset by an increase elsewhere, for example, the mixing of the air in the room due to the shuffling, and the dispersal of heat that you cause by physically moving your hands.
-An immediate response to *this* might well be *"But those things are irrelevant to me!"* - if this is you, hold that thought for later.
+An immediate response to *this* might be *"But those things are irrelevant to me!"* - if this is you, hold that thought for later.

 ### Conservation of Energy
 As explained by [NASA](https://www.grc.nasa.gov/WWW/K-12/airplane/thermo1f.html), the conservation of energy (CoE), is one